qwordy/Research/README.md

 Some papers:
 What Change History Tells Us about Thread Synchronization, icse15
-> This in-depth study shows that tool support is needed to help developers tackle over-synchronization  problems;  it  also  shows  that  concur- rency bug avoidance, detection, and testing can be improved through better awareness of code revision history.
+> This in-depth study shows that tool support is needed to help developers tackle over-synchronization problems; it also shows that concurrency bug avoidance, detection, and testing can be improved through better awareness of code revision history.

 Transforming Java programs for concurrency using Double-Checked Locking pattern, water